Confidence intervals for the Poisson distribution: Conventional methods

 We summarize and contrast here several algorithms for Poisson confidence intervals that have been developed in the statistics community.
 These are all ``exact'', in the sense that they never undercover.

 For all of the methods discussed in this section, the intervals in $\mu$ and $\theta$ are simply related.
-If $[\ell,u)$ is a confidence interval for $\mu$ then $[\ell-b,u-b)$ is the interval for $\theta$ at the same confidence level.
-Thus, we need only discuss one parameter, which we'll take to be $\mu$.
+If $[\ell,u]$ is a confidence interval for $\mu$ then $[\ell-b,u-b]$ is the interval for $\theta$ at the same confidence level.
+Thus, we need only discuss one parameter, which we will take to be $\mu$.
+Again, $b$ is a known quantity -- we are not thinking, for example, about a difference of two Poisson RVs.